aws-samples/serverless-patterns/lambda-durable-function-chaining-terraform/README.md

 # Function chaining with AWS Lambda durable functions in Terraform

 This Terraform pattern demonstrates function chaining using AWS Lambda durable functions.
 A durable orchestrator invokes three Lambda functions in sequence (add, transform and finalize).
 The output of each step is passed as the input to the next.
-The framework automatically checkpoints after every step, so if the orchestrator fails mid-workflow, it replays from the beginning and skips already-completed work.
+The durable functions framework automatically checkpoints after every step, so if the orchestrator fails mid-workflow, it replays from the beginning and skips already-completed work.
 This ensures exactly-once execution without re-processing.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-function-chaining-terraform